schmelto/100-days-of-code/log.md

 **Today's Progress**:
 I made a little brainstorm session what projects I can do.
-Also I created an Ionic Angular App for my first project the NewsApp.
+Also I created an Ionic Angular App for my first project the NewsApp and created a first call of the news API.

 **Link to work:**
 * [ideas](/img/2020_12_15-ideas.jpg)